baoduy/hbd.astro-paper/src/content/blog/az-06-pulumi-private-aks-cloudpc-hub.md

 - **VSTSAccountName**: Specify the URL of your Azure DevOps organization, for example, https://dev.azure.com/contoso.
 - **TeamProject**: Provide the name of your project, such as myProject.
 - **DeploymentGroup**: Indicate the name of the deployment group you have created.
 - **AgentName**: Optionally, assign a name to the agent.
-If left blank, the agent will default to the VM name with a -DG suffix.
+If left blank, the agent will default to the VM name with a `-DG` suffix.
 - **Personal Access Token**: Input the Personal Access Token (PAT) for authenticating with Azure Pipelines.
 - **Tags**: Optionally, provide a comma-separated list of tags to assign to the agent.
-Each tag can be up to 256 characters, is case insensitive, and there is no limit to the number of tags.
+Each tag can be up to 256 characters, is case-insensitive, and there is no limit to the number of tags.

 <details><summary><em>View code:</em></summary>